EXCLUSIVE-FEMA staff confused after head said he was unaware of US hurricane season, sources say | Law-Order

 Richardson's comment purporting ignorance about hurricane season spread among agency staff, spurring confusion and reigniting concern about his lack of familiarity with FEMA's operations, said three sources.
 Richardson, who has no disaster response experience, said during Monday's briefing, a daily all-hands meeting held by phone and videoconference, that he will not be issuing a new disaster plan because he does not want to make changes that might counter the FEMA Review Council, the sources said.

-CONFUSION The back-and-forth on updating the disaster plan and a lack of clear strategic guidance has created confusion for FEMA staff, said one source.
+CONFUSION The back-and-forth on updating the disaster plan and a lack of clear strategic guidance have created confusion for FEMA staff, said one source.

 Richardson has evoked his military experience as a former Marine artillery officer in conversations with staff.
 Before joining FEMA, he was assistant secretary at DHS' office for countering weapons of mass destruction, which he has told staff he will continue to lead.